FileMaker 16 launches with improved tools for more advanced developers

 In FileMaker 16, some of the new features include better support for iBeacons and GPS locations, for example.
 That’s something the team originally launched with the last release, but now developers can build apps that also actively listen for beacons in the background (previously, you had to actively scan for them) and set up geofences.
 There is also improved support for signature capture, for example, as well as an improved printing solution for those customers that want to generate a receipt or invoice, for example.

-But for the more advanced developers, there’s also now a PHP API and developers will be able to access virtually any RESTful API using cUrl, for example.
+But for the more advanced developers, there’s also now a REST API and developers will be able to access virtually any RESTful API using cUrl, for example.
 And FileMaker itself now offers a data API that exposes data from FileMaker apps in the standard JSON format.
 There is also now a data connector for integrating with Tableau.
 “A lot of pro developers will be able to tap into this and make magic pretty easily,” LeCates said.

 Other new features include easier ways to make changes to complex layouts and support for declaring which animations you want to see in your final app (previously, there wasn’t really a way to customize them).
 There is also now support for OAuth 2.0, which enables users to integrate third-party authentication systems.
 Users can also sign in using their Amazon, Google and Microsoft Azure credentials.